The Ultimate Klipfolio Cheat Sheet

 TIME

-Use the TIME function to convert a date/time duration, specified as a combination of days, hours, minutes and seconds, to number of seconds.
+Use TIME to convert a date/time duration (specified as a combination of days, hours, minutes, and seconds) to number of seconds.

-values: A list of 1 or more date/time durations.
+- A list of one or more date/time durations.

 Supported formats include: